DD4WH/Teensy-ConvolutionSDR/README.md

 This radio uses the Fast convolution approach to filter and process the radio signals with the floating point microprocessor Teensy 3.6

-Reception of longwave, medium wave and shortwave signals from about 12kHz to 30Mhz
+Reception of longwave, medium wave and shortwave signals from about 12kHz to 30Mhz [the newest software version additionally supports undersampling reception of strong FM broadcast signals 88 - 108MHz in HiFi quality]

 [![Teensy Convolution SDR video](http://img.youtube.com/vi/VdJXrZoBHjU/0.jpg)](http://www.youtube.com/watch?v=VdJXrZoBHjU)